leigh-hackspace/website-hugo/content/blog/2023/creating-an-appletalk-nas/index.md

 #### Resource Forks

 Apple files are not just files, due to how the original Mac OS system was designed files consist of a data and resource fork and while some files work perfectly fine with just a 'data' fork, others require the resource fork.
-The resource forks are stored differently on the file system and was quite unique to Mac OS for a while, so much so that FAT/FAT32, NFS, SMB have no concept of how to handle them.
+The resource forks are stored differently on the file system and were unique to Mac OS for a while, so much so that FAT/FAT32, NFS, SMBv1 have no concept of how to handle them.
 Over time support has improved and NTFS and modern Linux filesystems have the concept of 'Extended Attributes' which can be used to store resource forks.

 This matters because, behind the scenes, Netatalk handles resource forks either by working with the filesystem to write 'extended attributes' or storing the resource forks and other metadata in 'AppleDouble' files.
 When creating shares via `afpd` you'll need to take this into account, but here is some bias suggestions:

-* Avoid NFS mounts - its easy to just mount a folder on a VM and share out with AFP, but that presents a whole set of new problems and no extended attribute support
+* Avoid NFS mounts - it's easy to just mount a folder on a VM and share out with AFP, but that presents a whole set of new problems and no extended attribute support
 * Use a filesystem like XFS - It supports extended attributes and is just straight up awesome. ext2/3/4 supports them also but with size limits.
-* Avoid interfering with `.AppleDouble` files!
+Avoid interfering with `.AppleDouble` files!
 Loss of this data may make other files useless.

 Now, back to the configuration: